-

 Sources: | EFW, 2021 | WEF, 2019 | EIU, 2020 |

-Based on the three global methodologies and rankings from figure 2, this figure show the average ranking of TOP 20 countries.
+Based on the three global methodologies and rankings from Figure 2, this figure shows the average ranking of the TOP 20 countries.

 TRIO ranking | Countries | Average ranking |